ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 |

-This allows you to select the background (Each library will have its own background), a pop-up window will appear with the list of preview backgrounds
+This allows you to select the material (Each library will have its own material), a pop-up window will appear with the list of preview materials

 ------------------------------------------------------------------------------------------------------------------------